facultyai/faculty-xval/README.md

 ##### Create an environment
 In your project on Faculty platform, create an environment named `faculty_xval`.
 In the `PYTHON` section, select `Python 3` and `pip` from the dropdown menus.
 Then, type `faculty-xval` in the text box, and click on the `ADD` button.

-The environment installs the package `faculty-xval`, and should be applied on every server that you create; this includes both 'normal' interactive servers and job servers, as explained next.
+The environment installs the package `faculty-xval`, and should be applied on every server that you create; this includes both interactive servers and job servers, as explained next.

 ##### Create a job definition
 Create a new job definition named `cross_validation`.
 In the `COMMAND` section, paste the following: